coreauto/plugins/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [Apache License 2.0](LICENSE).
 You’re free to use, modify, and distribute the content, provided attribution is given to the original source.

 ---